davecanderson/docs/docs/litestream-templates.md

 To automate deployment, creation of additional GitHub Action Secrets is required.
 Below is a list of the name of the secrets related to the type of storage target used.

+For a detailed overview for creating and setting up deployment for a new App from scratch checkout:

+<iframe class="video-hd" src="https://www.youtube.com/embed/fY50dWszpw4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Working with AWS S3

 | GitHub Secret Name    | Description                                        | Example               |